Social dance

-Social dance in the west
+Social dance in western cultures

 The types of dance performed in social gatherings change with social values.
-Social dance music of the 14th century has been preserved in manuscript, though without proper choreography, for dances such as the ballo, carol, stampita, saltarello, trotto and roto(dance).
+Social dance music of the 14th century has been preserved in manuscript, though without proper choreography, for dances such as the ballo, carol, stampita, saltarello, trotto and roto.
 The 15th century is the first period from which written records of dances exist.
 A manuscript from Brussels highlights the Burgundian court dance, which spread all over Europe, referred to as the basse dance in which a large group perform a series of steps in triple time.
 Italian courts danced balli, with a wide array of choreographed rhythms, steps and positions for the dancers.
 These were documented in instruction books written by the dance masters who choreographed them for the courts.

 Social dances of lower classes were not recorded until the Late Renaissance.
 According to Richard Powers, courtiers in the late 16th century continually had to "prove themselves through their social skills, especially through dance."
 Recorded social dances of the late 16th century include the pavane and the Canary dance.
 Thoinot Arbeau's book Orchésographie describes peasant branles as well as the 16th century basse danse and la volta.
 The peasants from the countryside supplied new dances to the court as the old ones' novelty wore out.

 During the Baroque Era court balls served to display social status.
 A formal ball opened with a branle in which couples stood in a line in order of their place in the social hierarchy, the most highly regarded couples dancing first.
 The Menuet and the Gavotte gained popularity.
 Balls often ended with an English country dance.
 France gained a pre-eminence in dance, but the French Revolution created a shift away from formality.

 During the Regency Era, from 1811 to 1830, the Quadrille became the most popular dance in England and France.
 The Quadrille consisted of a large variety of steps that skimmed the ground, such as chassé and jeté.
 Most other dances of this era, such as the Mazurka, were performed in lines and squares.

 The waltz, which arrived in Britain toward the end of the Napoleonic Wars, was a partner dance in which partners danced more closely than had previously been considered acceptable.
 In the waltz, neither partner led.
 Individuals danced as equals, which was new at the time.
 The Polka was another dance that arose during this time in which partners were scandalously close.
 According to Powers, the dances of this time were "fresh, inventive, youthful, and somewhat daring," which mirrored society at the time.